-Today Kallirachi is a little village, with no tourist facilities and attractions, but if you want to see how did traditional Greek village looked before meeting with tourism you can visit the village Kallirachi, wander a little cobbled streets and explore.
+Today Kallirachi is a little village, with no tourist facilities and attractions, but if you want to see how did traditional Greek village looked before meeting with tourism you can visit the village Kallirachi, wander little cobbled streets and explore.
 Some houses have been recently renewed.
-The village has nine churches, and village feast is St. Demetrius.
+The village has nine churches, and the village feast is St. Demetrius.

-For some parts of Kallirachi you can catch a beautiful view of the coast and the sea, and the sunsets are beautiful, because the village is located in the west of the island.
+For some parts of Kallirachi you can catch a beautiful view of the coast and the sea, and the sunsets are beautiful because the village is located in the west of the island.
 View of the untouched nature, landscapes, vast olive groves leaves you breathless.

 To check out accommodation offers in Skala Kallirachi click HERE.